-If you have occasion to host or schedule a meeting at SOTA, please be sure to arrange the date, time and location well in advance with the Ms. Adele Fico, Art Center Director ext.
-1551.
+If you have occasion to host or schedule a meeting or any type of event at School of the Arts, please be sure to arrange the date, time and location with the Art Center Director.
+Permission and clearance must be obtained prior to using a space at SOTA.

-All events, meetings, review classes, rehearsals, practices, study sessions etc., that occur outside of the normal school day now require a RCSD Building Permit.
+All events, meetings, review classes, rehearsals, practices, study sessions etc. that occur outside of the normal school day (8:20 AM-4:00 PM) or on weekends - now require an RCSD Building Permit.

-If you are using a space in the Art Center for your event and it requires any technical assistance/equipment you must also fill out a Request for Technical Equipment Form at least three (3) weeks prior to your event.
-Please see the Ms. Adele Fico in room M155 to make arrangements to complete all the necessary paperwork.
+If you are using a space in the Art Center for your event and it requires any technical assistance or equipment you must also fill out a Request for Technical Equipment Form at least three (3) weeks prior to your event.

 A production meeting/s is also required to properly plan the technical aspects of your event.
 That meeting must take place at least three (3) weeks prior to your event.
-Please see Mr. Micah Smyth, Theatre Technical Director to arrange for your production meeting in Room A187 - ext.
-1870.
+Please see the Art Center Director in M155 to arrange for your production meeting.